|Guide||♦||82 Triplogs||Active Topic|

 Tough trail with views of Tuscon

-A challenging trail in the Catalinas (Pusch Ridge Wilderness) with great views, easy access and hard workout.
+A challenging trail in the Catalinas (Pusch Ridge Wilderness) with great views, easy access, and a hard workout.

-Note: Special hiking restrictions are in affect for the Desert Bighorn Sheep Area.
+Note: Special hiking restrictions are in effect for the Desert Bighorn Sheep Area.
 No dogs and maximum group size of 15 people during the day, and 6 at night.

 This is a moderately difficult hike.